germal/OpenCVB/README.md

 API’s which are already available everywhere.
 OpenCVB’s value lies in the ability to freely experiment and finish an OpenCV algorithm before even starting a port to a different platform.
-Confining development to OpenCVB’s C++ interface should provide the most portable version of any algorithm but VB.Net code is also easily ported to a variety of non-Windows platforms.
+Confining development to OpenCVB’s C++ interface should provide the most portable version of any algorithm but even VB.Net code is also easily ported to a variety of non-Windows platforms.

 **Camera Interface**

-All the camera code is isolated in the “camera” class – see cameraD400Series.vb, cameraKinect.vb, cameraMynt.vb, cameraZed2.vb or cameraT265.vb.
+All the camera code is isolated in the “camera” class – see cameraD400Series.vb, cameraKinect.vb, cameraMynt.vb (unfinished), cameraZed2.vb or cameraT265.vb.
 There are no references to camera interfaces anywhere else in the code.
 Isolating the camera support from the algorithms strips the code to just the essential OpenCV API’s needed.

 For example, the Kinect for Azure camera support is isolated to the cameraKinect.vb class and a supporting Kinect4Azure DLL that provides all the